×

 Bicycle Accident Injuries

-According to the National Highway Traffic Safety Administration over 600 cyclists die annually in the U.S. and another 52,000 people are injured in bicycle vs. vehicle accidents each year.
-Although many cities in Illinois have attempted to make traveling more bicycle friendly, many of these have not been implemented correctly or have been designed poorly.
+According to the National Highway Traffic Safety Administration, over 600 cyclists die annually in the U.S., and another 52,000 people are injured in bicycle vs. vehicle accidents each year.
+Although many cities in Illinois have attempted to make traveling more bicycle-friendly, many of these have not been implemented correctly or have been designed poorly.

 Accidents between a vehicle and a cyclist can be exceptionally dangerous due to the lack of protection that a cyclist has and the difference in size.
 Injuries such as broken bones, cuts, joint injuries, concussions, neck and back injuries, and even death are not uncommon.
 One of the most serious injuries a bicyclist can face is head trauma.
-Brain injuries are the number one cause of death in bicycle related accidents, and even if death does not occur, the cyclist can suffer lifelong disabilities.
+Brain injuries are the number one cause of death in bicycle-related accidents, and even if death does not occur, the cyclist can suffer lifelong disabilities.

 Compensation for Bicycle Accidents

-When a cyclist is injured in an accident, Illinois laws allow the injured cyclist to recover compensation for certain damages including, but not limited to, the following:
+When a cyclist is injured in an accident, Illinois laws allow the injured cyclist to recover compensation for certain damages, including, but not limited to, the following:

 • Pain and suffering from the time the accident occurred until the victim is completely healed.